 - All signs of marks/injuries noticed on a child will be recorded immediately on an pre-existing injury form and signed by parents

 - The incident will be discussed parent/carer at the earliest opportunity (when signing form)

 - If there appears to be any queries or concerns regarding the injury, the child protection/MASH team will be called for advice immediately.

-Sexual abuse –physical signs may include bruising consistent with being held firmly, discomfort in walking/sitting, pain or itching in the genital area, discharge or blood on under clothes, or loss of appetite.
-Behavioural signs may include drawings or play showing indicators of sexual activity, sexual explicit language, and knowledge of adult sexual behaviour, seductive behaviour towards others, poor self-esteem and a child who is withdrawn.
+Sexual abuse –physical signs may include bruising consistent with being held firmly, discomfort in walking/sitting, pain or itching in the genital area, discharge, or blood on under clothes, or loss of appetite.
+Behavioural signs may include drawings or play showing indicators of sexual activity, sexually explicit language, and knowledge of adult sexual behaviour, seductive behaviour towards others, poor self-esteem and a child who is withdrawn.

 - The observed instances will be detailed in a confidential report